 Songkran stands to be the most popular festival of Thailand that marks the beginning of the new solar year and the start of the summer season as well.

-Typically it starts around early to mid-April, (although some cities start off celebrating this festival a few days before) and the celebration continues for three to five days, based on the location.
+Typically it starts around early to mid-April, when everyone packs their luggage and heads to the best places in Thailand.
+Although some cities start off celebrating this festival a few days before others.
+The celebrations then continue for three to five days, depending on the location.

 Conventionally, friends and family celebrate Songkran by splashing water on each other in the form of a wish for a year filled with blessings and by visiting temples.

 All these years, the holiday has come out to be a water fight across the nation and a great reason to party and travel.
 So make sure that you book in advance before you hit the road since the trains and buses along with the hotels are packed with both international and Thai Travelers during the Songkran period.

 The residents can be seen splashing water on one another for just one day on the streets of some Thai towns hence you will have to check before you travel.
 Other towns carry on with the festival fun by extending them into one week of ceremonies, concerts, water fights and other revelries.

 In case you are not a Songkran trouper, here are some things that you may want to consider before get onto the streets.

 Make sure you fight with clean water which may be either tap water or those popular large jugs of water.
 And ensure that the water is not hot.
 Room temperature water should be fine, depending on how hot it is outside of course.
 Pouring ice-cold water on the people should not be a problem as long as you are not hitting them with (rock hard) ice cubes.
 You can fight with water pistols, water buckets, or garden hoses for that matter.
 High-pressure hoses and guns are, on the other hand, are prohibited for safety reasons.
 Failing to stick to these rules may lead to those being confiscated and being charged with a heavy fine for using them.